abego/yaml-sourcemap/README.md

 `sourceRangeOfJsonPointer`, and `sourceRangeOfValueOfJsonPointer` cover the basic use cases you may want to use a YAMLSourceMap for.

-In addition the YAMLSourceMap also provides the `FragmentsAPI` that gives you a more detailed mapping between the YAML text and its data.
+In addition, the YAMLSourceMap also provides the `FragmentsAPI` that gives you a more detailed mapping between the YAML text and its data.
 As the name suggests the central idea here are "fragments".

 Fragments partition the whole YAML text into non-overlapping ranges.
 Each fragment covers a range of characters that share the same data (address), i.e. the same JSON pointer.
-Additionally, a fragment is of a certain kind that describes what sort of elements in the YAML document a fragment related to.
+Additionally, a fragment is of a certain kind describes what sort of elements in the YAML document a fragment related to.

 Beside the kinds known from the JSON data model (scalar, sequence, map)